How to Jump-Start Mitsubishi with Dead Battery Easy DIY!

 - Use the jump starter to try and start the engine.
 The terminals can be seen and connected underneath the airbox inlet.
 This part does not need to be removed.

-- If using jumper cables, always connect the dead battery first and be careful not to touch the cable leads together as they will also arc.
+This will prevent any high-voltage shock or sparks.
+The negative cable can be grounded to the vehicle’s body or connected to the negative battery terminal. - If using jumper cables, always connect the dead battery first, and be careful not to touch the cable leads together, as they will also arc.

-- In both cases, check the battery and the alternator, and run a charging system test with a battery and alternator load tester.
+- In both cases, check the battery and the alternator and run a charging system test with a battery and alternator load tester.

-- Remove the cables in reverse order once the vehicle is sufficiently running and the battery has enough charge.
+- Remove the cables in reverse order once the vehicle is running sufficiently and the battery has enough charge.
 Always remove black, then red (negative, then positive).
 Get back on the road, to work, or wherever you were headed; you are done!

 Your battery may need to be recharged or replaced.
 Common causes of a discharged or bad battery: